 How involved in man's affairs is God?
-Is He merely reactive, or does He actively participate—even cause events and circumstances?
-John Ritenbaugh argues that God is the Prime Mover in our lives and in world events.
+Is He merely reactive, or does He actively participate—even cause events and circumstances, particularly in the church?

 God uses names very particularly in His Word.
 Knowing the meaning and identity of certain names can greatly aid our study of Bible prophecy.